a strategy for a

 The urban farm is close to workplaces such as businesses, industrial and college campuses, or housing developments to allow easy walk and bike access.

-Each UFBD prototype has two main components: the Farm and the Barn.
+Each UFbD prototype has two main components:

-UFBD envisions a space where the farm and city converge to promote reconnection with nature, offering opportunities for learning and community experiences such as workshops, events, celebrations, and seasonal fruit harvesting.
+UFbD envisions a space where the farm and city converge to promote reconnection with nature, offering opportunities for learning and community experiences such as workshops, events, celebrations, and seasonal fruit harvesting.

 The project embraces regenerative permaculture design ethics and principles, drawing inspiration from nature to develop eco-farming systems centered on plant biodiversity, guilds, soil fertility, and resource conservation.